blogtitle/blogsources/content/post/web-security-1-context.md

 Welcome to this introductory series on web security.
 I'll use simple snippets and hands-on examples to introduce fundamentals on the topic.
 Most server-side code will be in Go but you'll be able to understand it if you know any C-like language.

-This first post is about the fundamentals: URI, HTTP, TLS, HTML and escaping.
+This first post is about the fundamentals: URI, HTTP, TLS, HTML, escaping and cookies.
 If you are already familiar with those concepts please feel free to skip to the next post.

 # It starts with a URI
 Universal Resource Identifier([URI](https://tools.ietf.org/html/rfc3986)) is something you deal with every day, whether you know about them or not.
 URIs are strings that commonly look like "https://github.com/empijei".
 Don't be fooled by the apparent simplicity of these things, they are not simple and often times can trip up experts in the field.